Cold Stratification

 - Thin seedlings to 2 inches apart.

-- Water after planting and keep soil moist until plants are established.
+- Water after planting and keep soil moist until established.

-- Add mulch around the plants to keep the soil moist and discourage weeds.
+- Add mulch to retain moisture and discourage weeds.

 Milkweed Pests & Diseases

-- Milkweeds are toxic to all mammals and should not be consumed.
+- Note: Milkweeds are toxic to all mammals and should not be consumed.